Global Environmental Politics POLITIC4007

 Course Aims

-In this course students will study how states and non-governmental actors seek to cooperate to address transboundary environmental problems.
-We begin by identifying the theoretical foundations of international cooperation and governance as well as the role that institutions, and non-state actors play in these political processes.
+In this course students will study how states and non-governmental actors seek to cooperate to address global environmental problems.
+We begin by identifying the theoretical foundations of international cooperation and governance as well as the role that institutions, states and non-state actors play in these political processes.
 Students will use this analytical toolkit to evaluate why some environmental problems can be governed effectively, while others cannot.
 Topics discussed in class include questions like: Why are climate politics so difficult?
 Do democracies have better environmental policies?
 Can international environmental agreements be effective?
-What role do firms and global markets play in environmental cooperation?
+What role do firms and activist networks play in environmental cooperation?
 All these topics are rooted in the most recent literature and, where applicable, linked to current policy debates.

 Intended Learning Outcomes of Course